Pitt Meadows, British Columbia, Canada: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Take care to choose the right type.
-Most adapters currently sold are simply plugs and expect your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types A and B. Take care to find the correct type.
+The majority of adapters currently being sold are simply plug changers and require your devices to convert the voltage themselves.
 If yours can't do that they could get fried.
-This one is sufficent for most countries.
+This one should be appropriate for most places.

-If you visit the Pitt Meadows Museum and Archives, wear museum-appropriate clothing and take:
+If you go to the Pitt Meadows Museum and Archives, wear museum-appropriate clothing and take:

 What to do in Pitt Meadows, British Columbia, Canada